t-silvers/pyrty/README.rst

 =====

-    Use R snippets in python code.
+    Use R snippets as python functions.
 Manage R dependencies separately.

 Use simple R snippets or scripts in python as functions with pythonic signatures.
 Most powerful when R code returns a conformable dataframe object.
 Let :code:`conda` , :code:`mamba` , :code:`renv` , or :code:`packrat` manage R dependencies outside of your current environment.